Isotopes of flerovium

 Flerovium (114Fl) is a synthetic element, and thus a standard atomic weight cannot be given.
 Like all synthetic elements, it has no stable isotopes.
 The first isotope to be synthesized was 289Fl in 1999 (or possibly 1998).
-Flerovium has seven known isotopes, and possibly 2 nuclear isomers.
-The longest-lived isotope is 289Fl with a half-life of 1.9 seconds, but the unconfirmed 290Fl may have a longer half-life of 19 seconds.
+Flerovium has six known isotopes, along with the unconfirmed 290Fl, and possibly two nuclear isomers.
+The longest-lived isotope is 289Fl with a half-life of 1.9 seconds, but 290Fl may have a longer half-life of 19 seconds.